ACCESS-NRI/access-hive.org.au/docs/model_evaluation/index.md

 <!-- Model evaluation is about measuring how fit for purpose a particular model is.  -->

-ACCESS-NRI's Model Evaluation and Diagnostics (MED) work is a critical facet of climate modeling that includes the comparison of different models and their confrontation with real-world data to test a model's reliability and accuracy in order to draw scientific conclusions.
+Model evaluation in climate science is the process of assessing the performance and reliability of computational models that simulate Earth's climate system.
+It involves comparing model predictions to observed data to determine the model's accuracy and usefulness.
+This process helps understand how well a model represents real-world climate processes and predict future climate trends.
+Through rigorous evaluation, scientists can identify model strengths, weaknesses, and uncertainties, refining models to enhance their predictive capabilities.

 ## Getting Started with MED